gauravgd9719/MiniBlog/README.md

 # Project_MiniBlog
 Role : Backend Part of Blogging sites
-This project is all about blogging sites where the user can create blogs and edit , update and delete blogs which is created by the user.
+About : This project is all about blogging sites where the user can create blogs and edit , update and delete blogs which is created by the user.
-Used Javascript, Nodejs, Express, MongoDB, JWT.
+Technology Used : Javascript, Nodejs, Express, MongoDB, JWT, Authetication.

 Repository for backend cohort - Lithium